There are some incredible hikes in Garrotxa – it’d be silly to miss them!

 Sant Feliu is one of the smallest villages in Garrotxa, with very few restaurants.
 If you stay there, your best bet for food is to either cook yourself or go to Olot, at about 20 minutes drive.
 There are a few good accommodation options, most of them allowing self catering and a few with meals included.
 Here is a selection of them:

 - Casa Prat is a fabulous country house.
 Guests can rent the whole place, or just a room, and can use the kitchen.
-Click here for the latest rates and here for reviews.

 - Aiguabella is a manor house, close to the center of the village.
 Guests can rent a room or an apartment which also has a kitchen.
-Click here for the latest rates and here for reviews.

 - La Rectoria is the only place to sleep and eat in Sant Miquel de Pineda.
 It is a lovely bed and breakfast in what used to be the home of the rectors of the church next door.
 The lovely host serve scrumptious breakfasts and delicious dinner accompanied by local wine.
-Click here for the latest rates and here for reviews.

 How to get to Sant Feliu de Pallerols and Sant Miquel de Pineda

 Teisa has buses to Sant Feliu de Pallerols from Barcelona (3 times a day) and Girona (6 times a day).
 If you take the bus from Barcelona, you have to pick the service to Olot via Amer.
 The bus from Girona leaves at Carrer de Pierre Vilar.

 Sant Miquel de Pineda is on the Olot – Girona Via Verda route.
 It can be reached from Sant Feliu on foot or by bike.
 Another option is to take the Teisa bus from Barcelona or Girona.
 You have to get off at Sant Miquel de Pineda and from there it is a 10 minutes walk to La Rectoria.